MartinLogan/oocss-code-standards/README.md

 Class names should use dashes and not use camel case.

-Note: While there may be camel case classes in the markup, these are for JS interaction and should not be styled agains
+Note: While there may be camel case classes in the markup, these are for JS interaction and should not be styled against.

 ```css
 /* Good - Use dashes */